httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 ## Field Injection

-This draft requires that the TTRP sanitize the fields of the incoming request by removing or overwriting any existing instances of the `Client-Cert` and `Client-Cert-Chain` header fields before dispatching that request to the backend application.
+This document requires that the TTRP sanitize the fields of the incoming request by removing or overwriting any existing instances of the `Client-Cert` and `Client-Cert-Chain` header fields before dispatching that request to the backend application.
 Otherwise, a client